kristjank/ark-net/README.md

 # How to get started?

-All service available reponses have their object representations in the form of ValueObjects.
-Classes are under model folder and have VO appended to their name (e.g. TransactionVO, PeerVO, DelegateVO, AccountVO...).
+All ark-node services have available reponses have their object representations in the form of ValueObjects.
+Classes are under [model folder](https://github.com/kristjank/ark-net/tree/master/ark-net/io/ark/model) and have VO appended to their name (e.g. TransactionVO, PeerVO, DelegateVO, AccountVO...).

 It's best to let the code do the speaking.
 For more examples look at the [ARK.NET Tests](https://github.com/kristjank/ark-net/blob/master/ark-netTests/io/ark/core/ModelTests.cs#L22), where all tests are written and you can see the api usage.
 Some code snippets are below.